NohaAlMetwally/ITI_Graduation_Project/README.md

   * $ docker tag image-name your-docker-repo
   * $ docker push your-docker-repo

-### Pull another redis image from docker hub then push it to gcr

 ### SSH to the private VM:

 ### Install kubectl